LeaseMagnetsTeam/.github/.github/ISSUE_TEMPLATE/bug.md

 ## Additional details

+- [ ] Add issue to a GitHub project

 <!-- To assist you best, please include commands that you've run, options you've selected and any relevant logs -->

 * Host system configuration: